 Diverse Custom Metal Work Projects

-What a year of diverse and fascinating projects!
-This is what I’ve done lately.
+2019 has been a year of diverse and fascinating projects.

 - I restored a model seaplane with a 6-foot wingspan for North Vancouver Museum and Archives for their new 2020 opening.